gavinhoward/bc/README.md

 Karatsuba is used for "large" numbers. ("Large" numbers are defined as any number with `BC_NUM_KARATSUBA_LEN` digits or larger. `BC_NUM_KARATSUBA_LEN` has a sane default, but may be configured by the user).
-Karatsuba as implemented in this `bc` is superlinear but subpolynomial (bound by `O(n^log_2(3))`).
+Karatsuba, as implemented in this `bc`, is superlinear but subpolynomial (bound by `O(n^log_2(3))`).

-Brute force multiplication is polynomial (`O(n^2)`), but since Karatsuba requires both more intermediate values (which translate to memory allocations) and a few more additions, there is a "break even" point in the number of digits where brute force multiplication is faster than Karatsuba.
-There is a script (`$ROOT/karatsuba.py`) that will find the break even point on a particular platform.
+Brute force multiplication is used below `BC_NUM_KARATSUBA_LEN` digits.
+It is polynomial (`O(n^2)`), but since Karatsuba requires both more intermediate values (which translate to memory allocations) and a few more additions, there is a "break even" point in the number of digits where brute force multiplication is faster than Karatsuba.
+There is a script (`$ROOT/karatsuba.py`) that will find the break even point on a particular machine.

 ***WARNING: The Karatsuba script requires Python 3.***